damian-kolakowski/iOS-Hierarchy-Viewer/README.md

 iOS Hierarchy Viewer allows developers to debug their user interfaces.
 If there are problems with layout calculations, it will catch them by giving a real time preview of the UIViews hierarchy.

 **iOS Hierarchy Viewer (since 1.4.6 version) gives preview of data if you use Core Data API in your project.
-See 'Instruction' section to start with it.**
+See 'Installation' section to start with it.**

 ![](http://i.stack.imgur.com/ynqvG.png)
 ![](http://dl.dropbox.com/u/858551/core_data.png)